tc39/notes/meetings/2017-05/may-23.md

 https://docs.google.com/presentation/d/1Ta_IbravBUOvu7LUhlN49SvLU-8G8bIQnsS08P3Z4vY/edit?usp=sharing

-LBR: (presenting direct from slides above)
+LEO: (presenting direct from slides above)

 AWB: Who's blocked by not having this feature?
 What's the use-case?
 Pain point or "nice-to-have"?

-LBR: Main usecase: webgl, graphics,
+LEO: Main usecase: webgl, graphics,

 DD: Support stage 1 to explore.
 - For stage 2, need to determine how widespread the need is, from webgl/graphics/etc folks.